open-telemetry/opentelemetry-specification/specification/compatibility/prometheus_and_openmetrics.md

 ### Info

-An [OpenMetrics Info](https://github.com/OpenObservability/OpenMetrics/blob/main/specification/OpenMetrics.md#info) metric MUST be converted to an OTLP Non-Monotonic Sum unless it is the target_info metric, which is used to populate [resource attributes](#resource-attributes).
+An [OpenMetrics Info](https://github.com/OpenObservability/OpenMetrics/blob/main/specification/OpenMetrics.md#info) metric MUST be converted to an OTLP Non-Monotonic Sum with the `prometheus_info` subtype unless it is the target_info metric, which is used to populate [resource attributes](#resource-attributes).
 An OpenMetrics Info can be thought of as a special-case of the OpenMetrics Gauge which has a value of 1, and whose labels generally stays constant over the life of the process.
 It is converted to a Non-Monotonic Sum, rather than a Gauge, because the value of 1 is intended to be viewed as a count, which should be summed together when aggregating away labels.
 If it has an `_info` suffix, the suffix MUST be removed from the metric name.

 ### StateSet

-An [OpenMetrics StateSet](https://github.com/OpenObservability/OpenMetrics/blob/main/specification/OpenMetrics.md#stateset) metric MUST be converted to an OTLP Non-Monotonic Sum.
+An [OpenMetrics StateSet](https://github.com/OpenObservability/OpenMetrics/blob/main/specification/OpenMetrics.md#stateset) metric MUST be converted to an OTLP Non-Monotonic Sum with the `prometheus_stateset` subtype.
 An OpenMetrics StateSet can be thought of as a special-case of the OpenMetrics Gauge which has a 0 or 1 value, and has one metric point for every possible state.
 It is converted to a Non-Monotonic Sum, rather than a Gauge, because the value of 1 is intended to be viewed as a count, which should be summed together when aggregating away labels.

 ### Unknown-typed

-A [Prometheus Unknown](https://github.com/OpenObservability/OpenMetrics/blob/main/specification/OpenMetrics.md#unknown) MUST be converted to an OTLP Gauge.
+A [Prometheus Unknown](https://github.com/OpenObservability/OpenMetrics/blob/main/specification/OpenMetrics.md#unknown) MUST be converted to an OTLP Gauge with the `prometheus_unknown` subtype.

 ### Histograms